Home

 Bob

-This child abuse story from Bob page was created January 31, 2007 and was originally posted to my child abuse stories page on January 14, 2007 as story #62.
+Child abuse story from Bob was created January 31, 2007 and was originally posted to my child abuse stories page on January 14, 2007 as story #62.
+Bob is from Atlanta, Georgia, USA.

-The following child abuse story from Bob depicts physical abuse, sexual abuse and emotional abuse.
+Child abuse story from Bob depicts physical abuse, sexual abuse and emotional abuse.

 The child abuse effects on Bob: feelings of worthlessness and hopelessness, no sense of belonging and suicidal thoughts.